docker/docs/datacenter/dtr/2.2/guides/security-scan-dtr.md

 The **Images** tab for each repository includes a summary of the most recent scan results for each image.

 - A green shield icon with a check mark indicates that the scan did not find any vulnerabilities.
 - A red or orange shield icon indicates that vulnerabilities were found, and the number of vulnerabilities is included on that same line.

+If the vulnerability scan can't detect the version of a component, it reports the vulnerabilities for all versions of that component.

 From the **Images** tab you can click **View details** for a specific tag to see the full scan results.
 The top of the page also includes metadata about the